ganesh42shrma/Weather-App-js/README.md

 Display: The app displays the city name, temperature, humidity, wind speed, and a weather icon based on the current weather conditions.

 Error Handling: If the entered city is not found, the app displays an error message.

+# Credits

+Weather icons sourced from OpenWeatherMap

+# License

+This project is licensed under the MIT License - see the LICENSE file for details